Stanisaur/TracerouteMap/README.md

 Todo: add windows support(only minimal changes are required

 ## Usage
-in the root directory, run
+in the root directory of the repository, run the following command in terminal
 ```
 lua traceroute.lua <PATH_TO_CAPTURE_FILE>
 ```